 (viii) Take such action (including legal action) as may in its reasonable judgment be necessary or advisable to remove from the Unit any person wrongfully occupying the Unit.
 Any such legal action may be taken in its own name or in the name of the Owner then entitled to use and occupy the Unit.
 The Managing Agent shall not be authorized to take any action to enforce the remedy provided by subparagraph 26(D); only the owner entitled to the benefit thereof may enforce such remedy.

 (ix) Take such action (in its own name or in the name of other Owners of Interval Estates), including but not limited to legal action or suit in equity, to enforce any provision contained herein.

-(x) 55
+(x) So long as MLDC is the Managing Agent, to exercise MLDC’s non-delegable power granted pursuant to Section 15, hereof, to take back any Interval Interest held by an Owner NOT in Good Standing following the requirements and procedures set forth in Section 15.

 (xi) Provide for routine cleaning and maid services and maintenance and repairs (a) upon the departure of each occupant of the Unit so that such Unit is in good order and repair and ready for occupancy by the next occupant, and (b) during the Maintenance Periods.
 The Managing agent may charge for such services at a rate that does not exceed that available for similar services in the Columbia Falls, Montana area.